TomasBoda/agent-lang/thesis.md

   return sourceCode;
 }
 ```
-It checks the binary precedence defined by the below rules and based on it parenthesises the resulting expression:
+This function checks the binary precedence defined by the below rules and based on it parenthesises the resulting expression:
 ```ts
 const binaryOperatorPrecedence: { [key: string]: number } = { "+": 1, "-": 1, "*": 2, "/": 2, "%": 2 };
 ```